Peter Thiel: Support for political candidates

-By February 2022, Thiel was one of the largest donors to Republican candidates in the 2022 election campaign with more than $20.4 million in contributions.
-He supported 16 senatorial and congressional candidates, several of whom were proponents of the falsehood that there was significant voter fraud in the 2020 election.
-Two of said senatorial candidates (Blake Masters and J. D. Vance) were also tech investors who had previously worked for Thiel.
+By February 2022, Thiel was one of the largest donors to Republican candidates in the 2022 election campaign.
+By November 2022 he had spent 32 million.
+He supported 16 senatorial and congressional candidates.
+Two of said senatorial candidates (Blake Masters (who lost his race) and later U.S. Vice President JD Vance) were also tech investors who had previously worked for Thiel.